me-sachin/group_chat_applicationusing_java/README.md

 # group_chat_applicationusing_java
-group chat application by using java . we can communicate with many people at the same time and make diffrenet groups for chatting
+group chat application by using java . we can communicate with many people at the same time and make different groups for chatting